 There are not generally any restrictions on what you can use the money for, however little-loans are designed as a short term loan for emergencies and should not be used frivolously.

-Once accepted, the money is sent to your bank account in as little as 15 minutes, however some lenders may include an extra charge for this service.
+Once accepted, the money could be sent to your bank account in minutes*, however some lenders may include an extra charge for this service.
 Most loans are paid into your account on the same day and without any transaction charges.
-Once approved, your cash will be sent within 15 minutes.
 The time that it takes for the cash to be received in your account will depend on your bank’s policies and procedures.

-If you are 18 or over, in full time employment earning £750 per month or more, you are likely to meet the basic criteria.
-You will need a bank account that accepts direct debits and the lender is able to prove your identity.
+If you are over 18, receiving a regular income of £750 per month or more you are likely to meet the basic criteria.
+You will need a bank account with a valid debit card, be a UK resident and the lender must be able to prove your identity.

 We would not recommend you doing so.
 Lenders will require that you pay off your existing loan before approving you for a new loan.
 You should only borrow what you can afford to pay back on your next pay date to avoid further interest and charges and to avoid damaging your credit rating.